lezneklihp/dsend_project_2/README.md

 - "lgbm_classifier.pkl" for the LGBMClassifier

 ## How to run locally in a Docker container:<a name="How_to_run_with_docker"></a>
-If you want to run this app locally without (un-)installing current versions of Python packages on your machine, you can run the app inside a Docker container.
+If you want to run this app locally without data preprocessing & without (un-)installing current versions of Python packages on your machine, you can run the app inside a Docker container.
 Nonetheless, you will have to install Docker for this option in the first place.

 Then clone this repository to a directory on your machine.
 Change directory to the git repository.
 There execute the following Docker commands to create a Docker image called "dsend-2" (or any other image name) in your terminal.
 If you don't want to access the Flask app on port 5001, specify a port to access the web app in a browser (e.g., Chrome).
 You will get your specific URL displayed in the terminal.